THE SILENT EPIDEMIC: A CONFERENCE ON SUICIDE

 - Loss Survivors and Attempt Survivors of Suicide/Lived Experience

 What’s the latest research and information about the nature, causes, and management of suicidal behavior and related disorders?
 Featuring Thomas Joiner, Ph.D.
 Florida State University, Robert O. Lawton Distinguished Professor of Psychology.

 What do we know about suicide in bipolar disorders?
 What can we do to minimize risk and adopt prevention strategies?
 Featuring Sagar Parikh, MD, FRCPC, Maria Bastida, MS, APRN, BC and Cynthia Ewell Foster, PhD of the Heinz C. Prechter Bipolar Research Program, U of M Depression Center.

 Understand the Zero Suicide Initiative, a commitment to suicide prevention in health and behavioral health care systems, and learn about specific set of strategies and tools necessary to adopt the initiative.
-Featuring Doree Ann V. Espiritu, M.D.
-Doctor of Psychiatry, Henry Ford Health System, Behavioral Health Services.
+Featuring Cathrine Frank MD, Chair of Psychiatry and Behavioral Health Services, Henry Ford Health System.

 Depression and Suicidal Ideation in Training Physicians” featuring Srijan Sen, M.D., Ph.D.
 Department of Psychiatry, University of Michigan.

 Suicide touches youth and educational institutions in dramatic ways – What do we know about reducing the risk of youth suicide?
 What can educators and mental health professionals do to reduce the impact of bullying and social media pressure that tragically impacts young people and their families?
 What can we do to refresh and reinforce crisis management plans?
 Featuring Cheryl King Ph.D.
 Professor in the Departments of Psychiatry and Psychology, University of Michigan and Director of the Youth Depression Suicide Research Program.